JasonDip/bookmarker/README.md

 Live demo: https://www.bookmarker.jasondip.com/

-A demo account is provided.
+A demo account is provided on the login page (see the checkbox and disclaimer).

 Note: The live demo is currently being hosted on a free plan so it could take a few seconds for the initial load if the container was shut down due to inactivity.